Staphylococcus/brain-from-brane/docs/glossary.md

 ## Information System
 A network or collection of agents, processes, and structures that collect, store, transform, and disseminate information.

+## Information Crystallization <a name="information-crystallization"></a>
+A mechanism of [outward stabilization propensity](#outward-stabilization-propensity) whereby organized information patterns tend to recruit and organize previously unstructured information, much like crystal nucleation in physical systems.
+This process enables stable information patterns to extend their organizational influence by creating coherent structures from disordered informational environments.

 ## Information Warfare
 The competitive struggle between information systems for cognitive dominance and behavioral influence, particularly evident in moral disagreements where competing ethical frameworks battle for control over human consciousness and decision-making.